youngwoon/videoboard/README.md

 Simple http server for visualizing videos and images.

-Videoboard launches a simple http server which recursively searches directories and shows all videos and images grouped by directory.<br>
+Videoboard launches a http server which recursively searches directories and shows all videos and images grouped by directory.
 It supports videos and images with extensions `mp4`, `png`, `jpg`, `jpeg`, and `gif`.

 ![Screenshot: videoboard](screenshot.png)

 > This repo is initiated to check training and testing results for Reinforcement Learning research. <br>
-> Using Python's SimpleHTTPServer requires me to navigate forward and backward. <br>
+> Using Python's SimpleHTTPServer requires me to navigate forward and backward.
 > It is especially annoying when multiple experiments are running. <br>
 > Videoboard makes visualizing videos from multiple directories much easier.